cparnin/appsec-sentinel/README.md

 # AppSec-Sentinel

 AI-powered security scanner with **cross-file vulnerability analysis** and **automated remediation**.
-Supports 10+ languages with AWS Bedrock integration.
+Supports 10+ languages with OpenAI, Claude, and AWS Bedrock.

 > 📖 **Open Source** - Licensed under the MIT License.
 Free for personal and commercial use.